-Grindelwald is easily one of the best places to visit in Switzerland and well worth a visit.
-While many visit for skiing in the winter, there are plenty of things to do in Grindelwald in the summer.
+Grindelwald is easily one of the best places in Switzerland and well worth a visit.
+While many visits for skiing in the winter, there are plenty of things to do in Grindelwald in the summer.

-Looking up at the famed North Face of the Eiger and other colossal peaks will never get old, and there are plenty of hiking opportunities, and beautiful attractions to enjoy.
-Let’s dig in to the best things to do in Grindelwald!
+Looking up at the famed North Face of the Eiger and other colossal peaks will never get old.
+There are plenty of hiking opportunities and beautiful attractions to enjoy.
+Let’s dig into the best things to do in Grindelwald!

 Where is Grindelwald?

 Grindelwald is a small Swiss village in the Bernese Alps.
 It’s about a 25 minute drive away from Interlaken, one hour away from Bern, and 1.5 hours away from Lucern.
 It’s a popular resort destination for skiing in the winter and hiking in the summer.
 Many climbers use Grindelwald as a base for climbing the north face of Eiger Mountain.

 How to Get to Grindelwald

 Grindelwald village has a long main road and plenty of accommodation options to handle a large number of tourists that make the journey up the valley from Interlaken.

 We found that Grindelwald lacks the charm that the surrounding villages have such a Gimmelwald, Murren, or Wengen, but it does provide amazing access to the mountains.
 That being said, coming from North America, Grindelwald will still surely steal your heart.
 Just because it’s not as charming, doesn’t mean it’s not charming at all because it certainly is.
 You can get to Grindelwald by car or train.